Buying & Selling Businesses

-A lease with fair terms and a long lease period is an asset for both the landlord and tenant.
+A lease with fair terms and a long lease period is an asset for both parties.

 The lease period is the length of time the tenant rents the premises.
-It includes the lease period and possibly an option to renew or extend the period.
+It may also an option to renew or extend the period.

 Schedule 1 of the Retail Leases Act 1994 (“the Act”) lists categories of businesses to which the Act applies.

-“Permitted use” is the type of business that can be run from the premises.
+“Permitted use” is the type of business you can run from the premises.

-Before signing the lease, the tenant must ensure that the council permits the premises to be used for the type of business they intend to commence.
-The tenant must seek the landlord’s and the council’s consent if they intend to use the premises to run a type business that is not permitted.
+Before signing the lease, you must ensure that the council permits the premises to be used for the type of business you intend to run.
+If your intended use of the premises is not permitted, you must seek the landlord’s and the council’s consent.

-The description of the permitted use of the premises in the lease and the landlord’s disclosure statement should be broad enough to allow the tenant to expand and sell the business.
+You should ensure that the description of the permitted use of the premises in the lease and the landlord’s disclosure statement is broad enough to allow you to expand and sell the business.

-When you buy a business and will take over a lease, you should not rely on assurances from the vendor and the landlord that your intended use of the premises is permitted.
-To avoid disputes, you should confirm this by making enquiries with the council.
+When buying a business and taking over a lease, you should not rely on the landlord’s verbal assurances that your intended use of the premises is permitted.
+You should confirm this by making enquiries with the council.

-The Act defines a ‘shopping centre’ as a cluster of shops:
+A ‘shopping centre’ as defined by the Act is a cluster of shops: